Polar Capital funds boosted by investors' bets on Japan

-Assets run by the firm (POLR.L) reached $7.2 billion (4.6 billion pounds) during the year to March 31, up from $5.1 billion a year earlier, Polar Capital said in an earnings statement on Friday.
+Assets run by the firm reached $7.2 billion during the year to March 31, up from $5.1 billion a year earlier, Polar Capital said in an earnings statement on Friday.

 Since the end of the reporting period, assets increased a further 22 percent to $8.8 billion, the company added.